 Recent travelers said they were pleasantly surprised by the number of animals housed in the Dallas World Aquarium, and many say that a visit here makes a great alternative to the Dallas Zoo, especially during the hot summer months.
 However, some do warn that the space can feel crowded, especially when schools are on break.
 Another sticking point for some visitors was the high cost of admission, though others say they felt a visit here was well worth the money.

 The aquarium occupies a converted warehouse just a few blocks away from the West End light rail station (serviced by the Blue, Green, Orange and Red DART Rail lines); you can also walk from most points within the downtown area.
 The Dallas World Aquarium is open every day from 10 a.m. to 5 p.m.
-Admission is just under $21 for adults, $17 for seniors and $13 for children ages 2 through 12 (infants younger than 2 can enter for free).
+Admission is just under $21 for adults, $17 for seniors and $15 for children ages 2 through 12 (infants younger than 2 can enter for free).
+Bring your public transportation ticket for $1 off admission.
 To learn more, visit the Dallas World Aquarium's website.

 More Best Things To Do in Dallas – Fort Worth